dashorst/martijndashorst.com/_posts/2019/2019-05-07-javaee-jakartaee-showdown.markdown

 title: The Future of Jakarta EE in the Wake of JavaEE
 ---

-_Gentle doctors make stinking wounds_--dutch proverb
+_Gentle doctors make stinking wounds_ -- dutch proverb

 In the wake of the announcement that Oracle won't provide the `javax` namespace to the Jakarta EE community to allow for modifications and future development within the existing APIs, I would like to vent my opinion.